rezansoylemez/rezansoylemez/README.md

-- 👋 Hi, I’m @rezansoylemez and I'm Full Stack Developer
+- 👋 Hi, I’m @rezansoylemez and I'm Back-end Developer
 - 👀 I’m interested in ...ASP.NET, JavaScript, Java, Swift
 - 🌱 I’m currently learning ...Java and Swift
 - 💞️ My experience is...
 Primarily with C# and ASP.NET and related technologies